gaenseklein/repfiles/help/repfiles.md

 - show_hidden: defaults the hidden files filter - default true
 - auto_close_after_open: closes the filemanager after opening file - default true
 - show_filter_block: shows filter configuration under fileview - default true
+- filefonts: use different icons for files (like for mp3, jpg...)

 to change this options you can either edit your settings.json or from inside micro-command-line - for example `> set repfiles.show_ignored false` to not show ignored files by git as default

+## theming

+if you want different icons you can use icon.lua to either change some icons or write your own icon-plugin. if you do so the filefonts-option has to be active.

+### every icon.lua returns two functions:
+- Icons() -> returns a table with {name:icon}
+- GetIcon(path, is_text) -> returns the icon fit for the path given. the is_text boolean is set to true to files known to be text-files

+as an example you can use the filemanager2-icon.lua in the same archive to use nerdfonts-icons. just rename icon.lua to default.icon.lua and filemanager2-icon.lua to icon.lua.

+if you change icons for dir, dir_open or for binary files like images etc. you should also change them in syntax.yaml to reflect that change